aterrien/beaba/CODING_RULES.md

 1. Coding conventions
 ---------------------

-To keep the code clear, I've choose the Zend Coding Conventions : http://framework.zend.com/manual/en/coding-standard.coding-style.html
+To keep the code clear, I've choose the Zend Coding Conventions :<br />
+http://framework.zend.com/manual/en/coding-standard.coding-style.html

-For NetBeans IDE, you can enable automatic formating with the following configuration :
+For NetBeans IDE, you can enable automatic formating with the following<br /> configuration :

 Go to : Tools / Options / Editor icon / Formatting Tab